webdev23/phi/README.md

 It is tested in debian base, ubuntu, mint, raspbian.

-Should work in mac os with a little patch (using .bash_profiles instead of .bashrc, please report).
+Should work on mac os with a little patch (using .bash_profiles instead of .bashrc, please report).

 <pre>
 <b>Usage: phi [list[install|local|update] [url|path]